AlbertoIT-23/Text-to-Speech-openai/README.md

   - **System credential manager** (recommended for security)
   - **.env file** (convenient but less secure)
   - **Session only** (temporary use)
+  - You can also **delete your stored API key** from all locations if needed

 ## 🎛️ Using the GUI